TheCheapestPixels/wecs_null_project/README.md

 own mechanics.
 CAVEAT: I'm not happy at all with WECS' standard library of generic mechanics yet...

+### Deployment

+As fun as game development for the sake of it can be, usually it is also for the sake of shipping a game.
+To do that, we again have to do a bunch of paperwork first:

+1. Go through `setup.py` and change the lines marked with the comment `# STARTPROJECT` to reflect your game.
+1. Rewrite this README.md from scratch, and add your preferred licensing conditions to LICENSE.
+1. Run `python setup.py bdist_apps` to build distributable packages, and test them.
+   CAVEAT: Still buggy.
+Sorry.
+   NOTE: You can run `python setup.py build_apps` to build your project without packaging it.
+This is faster, and allows you check whether a bug occurs due to building alone, or due to packaging.

+### Done!

 That's it already: Plug together all the things that you have and need, then write the ones that you don't have, but need.
 Develop, test, build,